All Products

 Compile and package the project

-The project provides a Makefile file.
+The project provides a Makefile.
 To compile the project, run the following command:

 make && make build

-If you encounter errors, you can first execute the following command:
+If an error occurs, first run the following command:

 go mod tidy

-To package the project into an image, execute the following command:
+To package the project into an image, run the following command:

 make release